data-science-infinity/data-science-infinity.github.io/_posts/2024-03-04-enhancing-targeting-accuracy.md

 <br>
 # Logistic Regression <a name="logreg-title"></a>

-We utlise the scikit-learn library within Python to model our data using Logistic Regression.
+We utlize the scikit-learn library within Python to model our data using Logistic Regression.
 The code sections below are broken up into 5 key sections:

 * Data Import
 * Data Preprocessing